awkena/panGenomeBreedr/docs/reference/get_sample_metadata.md

-# Retrieve sample metadata from the database (local)
+# Get samples metadata from the database (local)

-Retrieves accession-level passport data and descriptive population metadata from the 'metadata' table.
-It supports safe parameter-driven dynamic column filtering (e.g., country of origin, race, or cluster) to isolate targeted subpopulations.
+Get samples metadata from the database (local)

 ## Usage